Continuations¶

 evaluate call/cc push value evaluate p push value create frame pop-frame0 the value of p into frame slot 0 pop-function the value of call/cc into func invoke-function ...

-But look, at the moment of running call/cc
+But look, at the moment of running call/cc, at the

 continuation which needs to know where to go “next” if the